noahsebdc19/Programming-Asssignment-3/README.md

-This experiment is about learning to use the Pandas Library in Python to analyze data.
-Pandas helps students organize, manage, and study extensive data sets using DataFrames.
-The students practice loading data, displaying information, and extracting details in this activity.
-The experiment aims to give them hands-on experience in data analysis, as well as valuable engineering and programming skills.

 # Problem 1
 In Problem 1, you will be guided through the fundamental steps for working with data in Pandas.
 You will load a CSV file into a DataFrame and display the first five and last five rows.
 This step checks whether the data is loaded correctly and gives a quick snapshot of the dataset.
 It serves as the starting point of the experiment and ensures that you know how to view data using Pandas.